UConn still No. 1, Tennessee re-enters women's hoops poll

 - Trump’s ‘so-called judge’ is a highly regarded GOP appointee WATCH

-Texas A&M, Kentucky and Green Bay all dropped out.
+West Virginia, Kentucky and Green Bay all dropped out.

 To find the poll online: http://collegebasketball.ap.org/ap-womens-basketball-poll-week-14

-Note: This story has been corrected to show that West Virginia fell out of the Top 25, not Texas A&M.